-• Handover of a tunnel includes the control connection and all associated pseudowires.
+- Handover of a tunnel includes the control channel and all associated PWs. - A tunnel can be created as an InService or a Standby tunnel. - L2TPv3 control protocol is supported on both InService and Standby tunnels unless specified otherwise.

-- An L2TPv3 Tunnel can exist in either a Standby or an InService state. - A tunnel can be created as an InService or a Standby tunnel. - L2TPv3 control protocol is supported on both InService and Standby tunnels unless specified otherwise. - All pseudowires established on an InService tunnel are inService pseudowires. - All pseudowires established on a Standby tunnel are Standby pseudowires. - DLM and BFD are supported on Inservice and Standby tunnels to confirm tunnel status. - The Core establishes only one InService tunnel between a pair of LCCEs (Section 7.2), but can also establish a Standby tunnel between the same LCCE pair. - Pseudowire content (the content of the pseudowire that is the data destined for or received from an RF channel on the RPD) is sent to and processed from InService pseudowires (i.e., those in Active tunnels). - Pseudowire content is not sent to or processed from Standby pseudowires (i.e., those in Standby tunnels).
+- All PWs established on an InService tunnel are inService PWs. - All PWs established on a Standby tunnel are Standby PWs. - DLM and BFD are supported on Inservice and Standby tunnels to confirm tunnel status. - In general, the Core establishes only one active tunnel between a pair of LCCEs. - Pseudowire content (the content of the PW that is the data destined for or received from an RF channel on the RPD) is sent on and processed from active PWs (i.e., those in Active tunnels). - Pseudowire content is not sent on or processed from standby PWs (i.e., those in Standby tunnels).